 On-Site Communication

-Your job site is the most visible thing your company operates.
-Every day, hundreds or thousands of people walk past your sidewalk shed, your scaffolding, and your crew.
-Property managers in neighboring buildings notice who’s working on the block.
-Architects passing by see your company name on the information board.
-Developers clock which firms are active in their area.
+Your job site is the most public thing your company operates.
+Every day, people walk past your sidewalk shed, your scaffolding, and your crew.

 Why On-Site Communication Matters in Construction